lienming9/student-manager-app-part1-setup/README.md

-# eclipse-java-project-template
+# Student Manager App - Daniel Cregg
-This is a template for an Eclipse Java Project
+This is a Student Manager Application